Paul Venton

 Andrew Mudge is a writer/director with a passion for original, character-driven storytelling.
 A Sundance alumnus, his music video Knights of Bostonia won the MTV viewer’s choice award, and his short film The Perfect Gooseys was acquired by HBO, and won him the Chrysler Million Dollar Film Festival.
 His debut feature film, The Forgotten Kingdom (Kino Lorber, distributor) was selected for the prestigious IFP Narrative Filmmaker Labs, and has garnered top awards at over ten international film festivals, as well as seven nominations and three wins from the African Movies Academy Awards (AMAA).
 He has recently completed his second feature, The Arborist.

-With incredible support from funding partners, The Search for Hope in the Arctic is close to production as an independent film in collaboration with Andrew Mudge at Watershed Films.
+With incredible support from funding partners, Karen Ketterer, Steve Samuels, and Grayce B. Kerr Fund Inc., The Search for Hope: Guardians of Fire and Ice is in production as an independent film in collaboration with Andrew Mudge.
 With a strong global network of scientific and practical support and connections, the goal is to expand the project to all regions of the world, demonstrating how interconnected we are to one another and the natural world.